Card scheme: Card issuer

 The card issuer, as the name implies, issues credit, debit, and prepaid cards from any of the available card schemes to all clients who went through a screening process and are, therefore, qualified to own a bank account.
 Card issuers can be not only banks but any other certified financial institution.

 Acquiring bank

 The acquiring bank (also known as obtaining bank), is the organization that provides administration consent to the merchant and validates their transaction process.

 Merchant

-Any business, or individual, that receives payment based on product or service, which they offer.
+Any business, or individual, that receives payment based on the product or service, which they offer.

 Payment processor

 The payment processing company imparts and transfers data for a client's credit or debit card to both the issuing and acquiring bank.
-The processor likewise checks for security issues, ensuring that the client's card information is right and all data is entered correctly.
+The processor likewise checks for security issues, ensuring that the client's card information is right, and all data is entered correctly.
 Also, the same party deals with incorrect or accidental charges.